 Can you reject a candidate based on a background report?

-Before making a final call, the law requires a few steps: give the applicant a heads-up through a pre-adverse action notice, allow them time to respond or dispute what’s reported, and only then issue a formal decision if necessary.
+If, after the individualized assessment, the employer still intends to decline the candidate, the law requires a few further steps: give the applicant a heads-up through a pre-adverse action notice, allow them time to respond or dispute what's reported, and only then issue a formal final adverse action notice if necessary.
+All hiring decisions remain with the employer.

 What is the permissible purpose for running a background check?